-The Guy-Perkins School District will participate in the Arkansas River Education Service Cooperative (ARESC) K-6 Virtual Academy Consortium and Virtual Arkansas 7-12 courses to power our T-bird Virtual Academy.
-Digital programs are separated into two categories: the K-6 Digital Program and the 7-12 Digital Program.
+The Guy-Perkins School District will participate in the Arkansas River Education Service Cooperative (ARESC) K-6 Virtual Academy Consortium to power our T-bird Virtual Academy.

 ARESC will hire the Virtual Staff and the District will utilize existing staff to provide any support or resources that move beyond those performed by a regular virtual classroom teacher.
 The District will identify a staff member to work as the Connection Coach that will serve as the liaison for virtual families, ARESC, and the District.
 The District will work hand-in-hand with ARESC to serve the needs of every virtual student.